BrandonV21/boolean-uk-prep-week/README.md

 ![Fork Button](images/fork-complete.png)

 ...and that's it!
 This is the process you'll go through when you work on afternoon exercises and projects.
-If you run into any issues creating the fork just as in your `#support` channel in Discord.
+If you run into any issues creating the fork just ask for help in your `#support` channel in Discord.